DHTMLX/scheduler/README.md

 License
 ----------

-This software is allowed to use under GPL or you need to obtain Commercial or Enterise License to use it in non-GPL project.
-Please contact sales@dhtmlx.com for details
+This version of dhtmlxScheduler is distributed under GPL 2.0 license and can be legally used in GPL projects.
+To use dhtmlxScheduler in non-GPL projects (and get Pro version of the product), please obtain Commercial/Enterprise or Ultimate license on our site https://dhtmlx.com/docs/products/dhtmlxScheduler/#licensing or contact us at sales@dhtmlx.com

 (c) Dinamenta UAB